 In sober living situations, you’re usually living with other people of the same gender who are in recovery.
 Communication is a valuable skill you should try to learn while living with others in sobriety.
 All sober living communities have rules, but for the most part, it’s up to the occupants to make sure that things get done.
-Learning to communicate with others in your living situation is vial to taking responsibility for your own life.
+Learning to communicate with others in your living situation is vital to taking responsibility for your own life.

 Sober living lifestyles also sometimes include opportunities to communicate with and rebuild your family life.
 You might also have house meetings where there is mediation to help you communicate any concerns you have or resolve conflicts.
 It can be difficult in early recovery to learn how to communicate with others healthily.
 But it’s worth it for everyone.